 A fact cannot be neglected that whatsoever are the political relations between India and China, both are rival Nations and will continue to be so in the future.
 Tensions or aggressions on the boundaries from Chinese side are bound to continue as long both countries are following different political systems and aspirations.
-China is on the expansionist verge and before India, in all probabilities, Pakistan may be its victim, sooner or later.
+China is set on the expansionist mode and before India, in all probabilities, Pakistan may be its victim, sooner or later.
 This aside, both countries are claimants of the title “Economic Super-Power” since the wake of new millennium that pours more fuel in the burning pyre of rivalry.
-To acquire this title, if India is determined so, the fierce competition is inevitable and it may take place, besides attempts to capture market places , right from the diplomatic tables to the boundary disputes.
+To acquire this title, if India is determined so, the fierce competition is inevitable and it may take place, besides attempts to capture marketplaces , right from the diplomatic tables to the boundary disputes.

 However it seems, looking at the present scenario, China has left India far behind in diplomacy and in economic development, that should worry us more.

 Accepting the fact that these two Asian Nations are looked at as main contenders for assuming title of “Super Power”, presently China taking the lead, it will be interesting to see how India can beat China in nearest future from different points of view.

 Though China looks like a giant before India, able to overtake even USA, is a myth as Chinese economy, unlike India, is heavily indebted.

 China aggressively has captured global markets, but in the segment of light engineering goods, mostly unreliable and not-so-durable electronics, T-Shirts, Crockery, umbrella’s etc., whereas India is advanced in heavy engineering on its own, having in-house developed engineering force that is globally applauded.
 Chinese economy is rather trade-based whereas Indian economy, so far, is based on manufacturing of capital goods and assisted by high-quality IT industry.